rsresta07/RecBlog-frontend/README.md

 The project uses NextJS a framework of react.js.
 Mantine has been used as pre-built react components and Tailwind for the styles.

-The main parts of this project are: Admin dashboard, user profile, List of Posts, Post Page, CRUD operations, and filter based on Tags _(will be added in future)_.
+The main parts of this project are: Admin dashboard, user profile, List of Posts, Post Page, CRUD operations, filter based on Tags _(will be added in future)_ and Content Based and Collabrative Algorithm.

-The Admin dashboard can be access through `/login` same as the user profile.

 ## Environment Variables